 Pregnancy Due Date Calculator

-Trying to work out when your baby is due?
+It can be tricky to work out your pregnancy due date, this is because of a number of factors, including the length of your menstrual cycles and even your family history.
 If you’re having trouble remembering dates and counting up the days on your fingers and toes, don’t worry – use our pregnancy due date calculator to work out how many weeks pregnant you are.

 How to use the pregnancy calculator: